117 bodies recovered, families to be given compensation

 The government announced National Mourning Day today for the victims of the Nimtali blaze and Begunbari building collapse.
 Special prayers will be offered at mosques and other places of worship across the country.

-Special prayers were offered at mosques, temples and churches on Friday seeking blessings for the departed souls.
+Special prayers were offered at mosques, temples and churches on Friday seeking blessings for

 Cross section of people and different socio-political organisations, including president Zillur Rahman, prime minister Sheikh Hasina and leader of the opposition Khaleda Zia expressed deep shock at the loss of lives in the Old Town fire.